KTWF

 KTWF (95.5 FM, "K-Hits") is a radio station licensed to Scotland, Texas serving the Wichita Falls, Texas area with a classic hits format.
 The station is owned and operated by LKCM Radio Group.
 KTWF's studios are located on Call Field Rd in the southwest portion of Wichita Falls.
 The transmitter site is about seven miles north of Archer City, Texas.

 History

 KTWF signed on the air August 16, 1996 as KJKB.
 Originally branded Boss 95.5, the station aired a classic rock format.
 On March 4, 2013, the station changed its call sign to KXPN-FM and switched formats from classic rock to sports as 95.5 ESPN with programming from ESPN Radio.

-On April 5, 2020, KXPN-FM changed their format from sports to classic country, branded as “95.5 Hank FM”.
+On April 5, 2020, KXPN-FM changed its format from sports to classic country, branded as “95.5 Hank FM”.
 A call sign change to KTWF followed on June 2, 2020.

-On November 14, 2022 KTWF changed their format from classic country to a simulcast of classic hits-formatted KOME-FM 95.5 FM Tolar, branded as "K-Hits 95.5".
+On November 14, 2022, KTWF changed its format from classic country to a simulcast of classic hits-formatted KOME-FM 95.5 FM Tolar, branded as "K-Hits 95.5".